Today's Center for the History of Medicine is rooted in the history of the Harvard Medical Library.

 Originally known as the Rare Books and Special Collections Department, the Center for the History of Medicine is internationally renowned.
 Holdings include the archives of the Harvard Medical School, Harvard School of Dental Medicine, and the Harvard T.H.
 Chan School of Public Health, as well as an incomparable collection of research records and professional papers of Harvard’s medical, dental, and public health faculty.
 Combined with its extensive rare books, physician and organizational manuscripts, and object and artifact collections – including the Warren Anatomical Museum, one of the last surviving anatomy and pathology museum collections in the United States – the Center for the History of Medicine’s holdings reflect nearly every medical and public health discipline, including anatomy, anesthesiology, dentistry, internal medicine (and medical specialties), medical jurisprudence, neurology, obstetrics and gynecology, pharmacy and pharmacology, psychiatry and psychology, and surgery, as well as a wide array of public health subjects, including industrial hygiene, nutrition, and tropical medicine, and medical activism ranging throughout the late 20th and early 21st centuries.

-Information about the Boston Medical Library's special collections and archives, which are no longer managed by the Center, may be found on their website.
+Information about the Boston Medical Library's special collections and archives, which are no longer managed by the Center, may be found on BML's website.

 Since 1965, Harvard faculty and professional archivists, librarians, and curators have continued to preserve, provide access to, and acquire rare books, manuscripts, archives, and artifacts to enhance the research value of the collections.
 In 1999, the department assumed custodial responsibility for the Warren Anatomical Museum, a teaching collection of anatomical specimens, models, and instruments established in 1847 through the gift of John Collins Warren.
 The Warren Museum, which spans the late eighteenth century through the twentieth century, adds key perspectives to our understanding of the history of medical education and the development of modern American medicine.
 In 2004, in recognition of the integrated nature of its activities, collections, and audiences, the department was renamed the Center for the History of Medicine.